-What to look for in an entry-level bike
+What to look for when buying your first bike

 Know what you want

-There are dozens of bike styles around, and like choosing between a grunty ute or a city runabout, you need to think about what you want your bike to do.
+There are dozens of bike styles, so it’s important to know what you want your bike to do.
 Are you planning to off-road on weekends, or do you want a machine to get you from A to B in the urban wilds?
-Here are the four most common entry-level bike types on sale now:
+Here are the three bike styles to consider.

 Good-looking and built for speed, road bikes are the sports car of the cycling world.
-But like a low-slung coupe, the aerodynamic riding position can take some getting used to and makes it harder to keep an eye on traffic.
-Skinny tyres with limited grip make them fast, but also dicey in the wet.
+However, the aerodynamic riding position can take some getting used to and makes it harder to keep an eye on traffic.
+Skinny tyres with limited grip make them fast but can also mean they’re dicier in the wet.

 Hybrid or commuter bike

-These machines cobble together features of several bike types into a ride that’s just right for urban commutes.
-Most are a cross between a mountain bike and road bike, giving the best of both for a sturdy, relatively speedy ride with a comfy upright riding position.
-But like a two-wheel-drive ‘SUV’ you wouldn’t want to take one off-road.
+These machines are mostly a city bike.
+A cross between a mountain bike and road bike, they’re sturdy, relatively speedy, and come with a comfy upright riding position.
+But like a two-wheel-drive ‘SUV’, you wouldn’t want to take a hybrid or commuter bike off-road.

 Take a test ride